A finiteness condition for complex continued fraction algorithms: Abstract

 \section{Abstract}

-A {\it continued fraction algorithm} allows to represent numbers in a way that is particularly valuable if one wants to approximate irrational numbers by rationals.
-Some of these algorithms are simple in the sense that the possible representations can be characterized in an easy way.
-For instance, for the classical continued fraction algorithm each infinite string of positive integer {\it digits} (called {\it partial quotients} in this setting) can occur.
-For complex continued fraction algorithms this does not hold.
-However, for some algorithms an easy condition, the so-called {\it finite range condition}, characterizes the possible ``digit strings''.
+It is desirable that a given continued fraction algorithm is simple in the sense that the possible representations can be characterized in an easy way.
+In this context the so-called {\it finite range condition} plays a prominent role.
 We show that this condition holds for complex {\it $\balpha$-Hurwitz algorithms} with parameters $\balpha\in\mathbb{Q}^2$.
-Our proofs are elementary, and our result opens new perspectives for the exploration of these algorithms.
+This is equivalent to the existence of certain finite partitions related to these algorithms and lies at the root of explorations into their Diophantine properties.
+Our result provides a partial answer to a recent question formulated by Lukyanenko and Vandehey.